How to Become a Registered Medical Assistant

 Learn how to become a registered medical assistant.
 Research the job duties and the education and licensing requirements and find out how to start a career in medical assistance.

-Medical assistants work alongside licensed health care professionals, performing a variety of clinical, clerical, and administrative tasks.
+Registered medical assistants (RMAs) work alongside licensed health care professionals, performing a variety of clinical, clerical, and administrative tasks.
 Common duties of a medical assistant include scheduling appointments, preparing laboratory samples, collecting patients history and taking vital signs.
-Medical assistants may work in hospitals, urgent care centers or physicians' offices, among other health care facilities.
+RMAs may work in hospitals, urgent care centers or physicians' offices, among other healthcare facilities.

-Medical assistants almost always work on a full-time basis, though those that work in healthcare facilities that stay open through the night may be asked to work irregular hours.
+Medical assistants almost always work on a full-time basis, though those who work in healthcare facilities that stay open through the night may be asked to work irregular hours.
 The workload of a medical assistant includes office work as well as clinical duties.
-As are all individuals who work in healthcare, there is a small risk of exposure to infectious diseases as a medical assistant.
+As are all individuals who work with patients, there is a risk of exposure to infectious diseases..

 |Degree Field||Medical assisting|

 |Training and Experience||On-the-job training available; at least 5 years of experience needed for RMA credential if no formal training|

 |Certification||Must pass a certification exam to earn the RMA credential; other optional certifications available|

 |Key Skills||Analytical, technical and interpersonal skills, attention to detail, ability to read medical charts and diagnostic information|